mobile-dev-inc/maestro-docs/api-reference/commands/copytextfrom.md

 ### Usage Example

-Copies text from an element and pastes it into a search field.
+Copy text from an element and paste it into a search field:

 ```yaml
 appId: com.example.app